Parent Handbook

 • Closure: Ensure understanding and encourage student.

-• When a student needs more time to work through their behavior, they will be given a place to sit in the office to regulate, problem solve and then address their behaviour.
+• When a student needs more time to work through their behaviour, they will be given a place to sit in the office to regulate, problem solve and then address their behaviour.

-• Consequences, such as lost recesses, repairing the action, suspensions, etc., may also be put in place depending on the behavior.
+• Consequences, such as lost recesses, repairing the action, suspensions, etc., may also be put in place depending on the behaviour.

 Attendance